 The Lord Jesus Christ suffered and died as a substitutionary payment for the sins of the whole world.
 He physically arose from the dead and then ascended into Heaven.
 Simple faith in this sacrifce is the only way of salvation for mankind (Luke 24; Acts 1:9-11; Romans 5:8-10; Ephesians 1:20-23; 1 Peter 3:18).

 The local church is a group of believers baptized by water, banded together for edification, exhortation, and evangelism as commanded by Christ in the Great Commission; preaching the gospel to every creature (Mark 16:15; 1 Corinthians 12:12; Ephesians 1:22-23).

 Jesus Christ Himself will soon come again in the air to catch up His Church and to reward their service: the unbelievers left behind will go through a period called the Tribulation, after which Christ will return to the earth to set up His Kingdom of one thousand years of righteous rule; after this the unbelievers of all ages will stand at the Great White Throne to be judged and cast into the Lake of Fire, separated from God forever, while the believers spend eternity in the fullness of joy in Heaven with the Lord (Matthew 24:29-42; 1 Thessalonians 4:16-18 ; Revelation 19:11- 20:13).

-We reject the following movements as being unscriptural: the charismatic movement, the ecumenical movement, hyper-Calvinism (particularly the doctrines of unconditional election, limited atonement and the irresistible grace) and neo-evangelicalism.
+We reject the following movements as being unscriptural: the charismatic movement, the ecumenical movement, Calvinism (particularly the doctrines of unconditional election, limited atonement, and irresistible grace), and neo-evangelicalism.